ServiceNowDevProgram/Points-Thing/README.md

 3. Go to `System Applications` => `Studio`
 4. Once Studio loads, select `Import From Source Control`
 5. Use your forked repo to [Import your application](https://developer.servicenow.com/dev.do#!/learn/learning-plans/tokyo/new_to_servicenow/app_store_learnv2_devenvironment_tokyo_importing_an_application_from_source_control)
-6. See below on how to get this bot working on your own slack server
+6. See below on how to get this bot working on your own server
 7. Make updates to the application (see [CONTRIBUTING.md](CONTRIBUTING.md) for additional details)
 8. In Studio, commit your changes to source control
 9. Submit a pull request to the ServiceNowDevProgram/Points-Thing `main` branch